 Kaurna people, South Australia

 Kaurna language (Warra Ingkarninga and Yuringkarninga) is represented in Kendrea Rhodes’s ‘Hear Me’.
 These words were chosen out of respect for the country and community in which this painting was created and exhibited in the Adelaide Hills.
-Cultural permission was granted for the use of these words.
+Cultural permission was granted for the use of these words and this symbol above.